Dog Training and Dog Care advice from UK Professionals

 Physical Description: The Beagle is a strong, sturdy little dog.
 Their appealing expression is probably what makes this little dog a popular family pet.
 They have short, dense coats which are weather resistant and easy to care for.
 The Beagles comes in tri colours of black, tan, and white.
 The head is fairly long with pendulous, round tipped ears.
 The eyes are hazel coloured or brown, and they have a short back and short, strong legs.
 The tail is set moderately high and held with a slight curve.

-Beagle K9 Obedience Dog Breed Summary:
+Beagle Dog Breed Summary:

 The Beagle is a lovely, easy to care for, family pet.